grant37/trashbot/README.md

 ### Intelligent Autonomous Robotics (Tufts COMP50) Project

 ###### This project continues to be a work in progress.
- We did not mannage integration of the complete system within the class project timeframe.
+ We did not manage integration of the complete system within the class project timeframe.
 And as such, there is not a complete system which one can currently run.
 To run our current demo, please use the turtlebot workspace.
 In order to ensure that it works on a basic level, the naming for now has been left confusingly awkward.